vasilakisfil/Introspected-REST/README.md

 #### 7.3.3.
 Reflections

-While the spec does have templated links, we see some notable issues.
+Although this spec does have templated links, we see some notable issues.
 Namely:
  * No actions (they are supported by an unofficial extension)
  * No info on available attributes
  * No info on data types